salto-io/salto/packages/salesforce-adapter/cpq-sbaa-config-doc.md

 ```

 ### Adding Relevant Data Records to the Salto workspace
-Managing salesforce data records within a Salto workspace is disabled by default and its required to add a `data` configuration section in `/salto.config/adapters/salesforce.nacl`
+Managing salesforce data records within a Salto workspace is disabled by default and requires adding a `data` configuration section in `/salto.config/adapters/salesforce.nacl`

 Salesforce data configuration includes the following information:
 * `includeObjects`: A list of object name patterns.
 Data records of matching salesforce objects will be managed in the salto workspace.